agormp/sumt/README.md

   -I FORM               format of input: nexus or newick [default: nexus] -O FORM               format of output: nexus or newick [default: nexus] -q                    quiet: don't print progress indication to terminal
                         window.
-NOTE: also turns on the --nowarnings option!
-  -v                    verbose: more information, longer error messages -n                    overwrite files without warning --basename=NAME       base name of output files (default: derived from input
+NOTE: also turns on the -n option -v                    verbose: more information, longer error messages -n                    no warning when overwriting files --basename=NAME       base name of output files (default: derived from input file)
-                        file)
   -b NUM                burnin: fraction of trees to discard [0 - 1; default: